a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/README.md

-# a-guess-at-the-riddle.github.io
+# arisbe, a guess at the riddle
+A webpage containing:
+- a blog; and
-webpage containing a blog and a link directory of educational material
+- a link directory for lectures, books, and articles;